 Abstract: Using proprietary individual level loan data and population bankbranch data,this paper documents the economicconsequences of the 2009 bank entry deregulation in China.
 We find that the deregulationleads to higher screening standards, lower interest rates, and lower delinquency rates of the loans from the new entrant banks.
 The incumbent state-owned banks do not respond much to the deregulation.
 Consequently,for the firms with bank credit access, the deregulationleads to increases in asset investment, employment, net income, and ROA in deregulated cities.
 These positive effects on loan terms and firm activities are more pronounced for private firms than state-owned enterprises (SOEs).In contrast, the deregulation amplifies bank credit from productive private firms to inefficient SOEs due mainly to SOEs’ soft budget constraint.
 This unintended adverseeffect accounts for 0.31% annual GDP loss.

-Abstract: Using data for over 600 households in 16 villages from Townsend Thai project, we find that the role of preexisting informal kinship networks in Thailand was enhanced following a quasi-formal village fund program in 2001.
-Transfers (gifts) among poor households play a crucial role in funding investment.
-This transfer mechanism and its role in investment were amplified for the poor households after the village fund, especially those with kinship ties.
-Moreover, we document a financial regime shift using maximum-likelihood estimation.
-Two exogenously incomplete regimes (saving only and lending/borrowing) dominated in the full sample and for the relatively poor before the village fund, but costly state verification, a less incomplete financial regime, dominates in the subsample of poor households following the village fund.
-The structurally-estimated cost of verification of the households with kinship is also significantly lower than the one without kinship after 2001, relative to before, suggesting the role of kinship was enhanced.
+Abstract: Transfers (gifts) among poor households play a crucial role in funding investment, a role amplified by a quasi-formal village fund program in 2001, especially for those with preexisting informal kinship ties.
+Moreover, we document financial regime shifts using maximum-likelihood estimation.
+Two exogenously incomplete regimes (saving only and lending/borrowing) dominated for the relatively poor before the village fund, but costly state verification, a less incomplete financial regime, dominates in the subsample of poor households connected via kinship to the village fund.
+The structurally-estimated verification cost of these households is also significantly lower than those without kinship after 2001, relative to before.